Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 ![image](resources/iot_retry_flow.png "IoT MQTT Retry Flow")

-When devices are using IoT Hub without Provisioning Service we recommend attempting to rotate the IoT Credentials (SAS Token or X509 Certificate) on authentication issues.
+When devices are using IoT Hub without Provisioning Service, we recommend attempting to rotate the IoT Credentials (SAS Token or X509 Certificate) on authentication issues.

 _Note:_ Authentication issues observed in the following cases do not require credentials to be rotated and require further user actions:
 - DNS issues (such as WiFi Captive Portal redirects)